-CM764-induced MTT reduction in SK-N-SH neuroblastoma
+CM764-Induced MTT Reduction in SK-N-SH Neuro-

+blastoma.
 A well-established indicator of sigma-2 receptor activation is cell death.
-As CM764 was found to bind sigma-2 receptors well, we examined the effect of CM764 treatment on cell viability in order to determine the agonist or antagonist properties of the ligand.
+Since CM764 was found to bind sigma-2 receptors well, we examined the effect of CM764 treatment on cell viability to determine the agonist or antagonist properties of the ligand.
 A commonly used assay to measure effects of agents on cell viability or proliferation is the MTT assay.
 The assay is based on the premise that reduction of the tetrazolium dye MTT to the colored formazan product, mainly in mitochondria and cytosol, is proportional to the number of viable cells.
 Thus, a decrease in MTT reduction usually indicates fewer cells and a cytotoxic effect, and this is the effect produced by sigma-2 receptor agonists.
-Human SK-N-SH neuroblastoma cells highly express sigma-2 receptors and have been demonstrated to be highly sensitive to sigma-2 receptor modulators, and were thus used to determine effects of CM764 on MTT reduction.
-(Vilner et al. 1995; Vilner and Bowen 2000; Hazelwood and Bowen 2006).
-The results are shown in Figure 3.
-Interestingly, treatment of SK-N-SH neuroblastoma cells with CM764 induced a dose-dependent increase in MTT reduction as compared to untreated control cells.
-This increase in MTT reduction was found to be statistically significant at 3 and 10 μM doses.
+Human SK-N-SH neuroblastoma cells highly express sigma-2 receptors and have been demonstrated to be highly sensitive to sigma-2 receptor modulators, and were thus used to determine effects of CM764 on MTT reduction (Vilner et al., 1995; Vilner and Bowen 2000; Hazelwood and Bowen 2006).
+The results are shown in Fig. 3.
+Interestingly, treatment of SK-N-SH neuroblastoma cells with CM764 induced a dose-dependent increase in MTT reduction compared with untreated control cells.
+This increase in MTT reduction was found to be statistically significant at 3 and 10 μ M doses.